 Get used to judge in the way the second example does.
 This way you´re much more likely to keepa cool head.
 Also, try to judge other people the same way, this will keep your emotions in check, at least to a certain degree.

-The last thing I want to mention are Afformations.
+The last thing I want to mention are Afformations, an Invention from Noah St. John.
 These are questions you ask yourself to build positive thought patterns in yourself.
 Here are some examples:

 - Why do I believe in myself?